nrhint/hackusu2025_robot/README.md

 When starting we wanted 4 wheel drive.
 This turned out to be an issue as the Arduino Uno only had 13 GPIO pins.
 Four wheel drive would have require 16 just to drive the motors.
 This also constrained how we were doing sensors.
 We wanted 3 ultrasonic sensors however again we were constrained by pins.
 This caused us to discuss solutions such as using some of the motor driver pins to trigger the sensors and then to stop to take measurements and hope the wheels did not move when we used the shared pins.

+So more pin constriction.
+We realized that the GPS is not locking onto a signal when we are inside.
+We are moving to using a MPU 6050 to provide gyro and accel gyroscope information for positioning.
+This means that we **REALLY** do not have enough pins.
+Our options at this point are to move to another board or use two unos.
+The boards we have access to are a STM32 board or an arduino mega that we are not sure if it will work (it's from china).
+For now we are continuing and not worrying about it.